1 / 10

 "No matter which Mazda 3 model you buy, it has a superb cabin that’s almost as plush as premium rivals like the Audi A3.
 OK, it lacks a bit of wow factor compared to an Audi or Mercedes-Benz, but it’s certainly comparable to a Volkswagen Golf."

 It feels like a cabin that’s been centred around the driver.
-You sit relatively low down, with a big steering wheel and a large centre console (with a fairly high gear lever).
+You sit relatively low down in the Mazda 3, with a big steering wheel and a large centre console (with a fairly high gear lever).
 There’s loads of adjustment in both the steering wheel and driver’s seat, so you should be able to get comfortable.

 The dash feels modern and uncluttered, with enough buttons to control important features - but not enough to become overwhelming.
 The media system is perched on top of the dash, ideally positioned for glancing at navigation directions while driving.